iphone7743/nd013-c1-vision-starter/README.md

 ***[#2] Train with Augmentation***
-- 0.2 probability of grayscale conversion: this could better simulate rainy or foggy weather conditions, or area under huge shadow
+- 0.02 probability gray scale conversion
+- contrast value from 0.5 to 1.0
+- brightness adjusted to 0.3
+- The detailed pipeline is in `experiments/improved_augment/pipeline_new.config`.

+- 0.02 probability gray scale conversion
 ![aug1](./images/aug_gray.png)

-- contrast value from 0.5 to 1.0: this added more variation to edge detectability
+- contrast value from 0.5 to 1.0
 ![aug2](./images/aug_contrast.png)

-- brightness adjusted to 0.3: this could better simulate very sunny day with very bright light
+- brightness adjusted to 0.3
 ![aug3](./images/aug_bright.png)
-More details of the agumentation can be found in `Explore augmentations.ipynb`, and the detailed pipeline is in `experiments/experiment2/pipeline_new.config`.
-However, due to limitation of memory in the VM workspace, we have to resort to batch size of `2`, and step size of `2500`, which is very likely not enough for the network to converge.
-As a result, the performance does improve a lot, compared with reference model.

 `Improved experiment2 - Loss : `